 Under the leadership of Charles Leblond and Yves Clermont after 1950, the Anatomy department developed both teaching and research in cell biology.
 Although classical anatomical teaching was still a prominent feature of the medical school curriculum, its importance in the department thus decreased.
 Despite this, many large preparations for student teaching were created in the dissecting room in the 1970s.
 Eventually, however, much of display space for this and historical material was converted to offices or research labs and the material came to the same fate as its pathology counterpart.

-Since then, the museum has acquired and preserved non-biological material of historical teaching and research interest from both McGill medical faculty departments and Schools (such as Physiology and Physical and Occupational Therapy) and from outside donors.
+The newly renovated museum opened in 2018 and has acquired and preserved non-biological material of historical teaching and research interest from both McGill medical faculty departments and Schools (such as Physiology and Physical and Occupational Therapy) and from outside donors.
 Its entire collection now includes over 10,000 items.
 These are being used to teach not only the principles of pathology and anatomy for which they were initially acquired but also the history of medicine.

 Links